 The Sydney Opera House Opera Award is part of the Opera House’s long-standing commitment, since 1989, to developing excellence in operatic performers through a series of prizes and masterclasses.
 Conducted annually by the Opera House, the Award currently enables selected participants to take part in a masterclass at the Opera House with a world-renowned opera artist.

 The Award is one of a number of Opera House initiatives to support the development of the next generation of arts professionals.
-Complementary Opera House initiatives that support the development of arts professionals include the Lloyd Martin Travelling Scholarship for Emerging Arts Leaders and the Multidisciplinary Australian Danish Exchange, or MADE by the Opera House.
+Complementary Opera House initiatives that support the development of arts professionals include the Lloyd Martin Travelling Scholarship for Emerging Arts Leaders and Multidisciplinary Australian Danish Exchange (MADE) by the Opera House.

 The Phillip and Myrtle Foster Memorial Award